 The 5 Biggest Myths About Probiotics

-In light of the gut health boom, there has a lot of buzz around the importance of taking probiotics with many claims surrounding how they will support your health.
+Considering the gut health boom, there has a lot of buzz around the importance of taking probiotics with many claims surrounding how they will support your health.
 Some of these claims are true and some are false; but it's really hard to know which is which.

 To help you make more informed choices about your health and probiotic purchases, here is the truth to five of the biggest myths about probiotics.
 As always, here is what the science has to say.